How to Stay Young (Longer)

 Never heard of such cases?
 Well, now you have.
 Indeed, our body is incredibly responsive to our emotional states, and in a support to this statement, let me remind you how those first tissues in human embryo to start developing are the ones of brain and skin.

 Even in embryo they like keeping each other company until the other body parts show up.
-Well, let's you and I chat a little about this getting old business, and I hope to make some new friends in the process, if my ideas are any contagious at all.
+Well, let's you and I chat a little about this getting old business, and I hope to make some new friends in the process, if my ideas happen to be any contagious at all.

 What We Believe Shows on Us

-First of all, we have been subjected to certain unproductive "facts of life" for the most of our years so far.
+First of all, we have been subjected to certain negative and misleading "facts of life" for the most of our years so far.
 Even as toddlers, we probably noticed that grandma's face didn't look as smooth as mommy's, and maybe wondered why.
 Being very impressionable as kids, maybe already then we didn't like the passage of the time.

 If I haven't told you yet that our bodies are just as suggestible as our minds, now is the right time.
-Indeed, our cellular intelligence is closely watching our beliefs and setting their level of vitality accordingly.
+Indeed, our cellular intelligence is closely watching our beliefs and setting their level of vitality accordingly, as well as our biological clock.

 Hey, I didn't make it up, I found it in some smart books written by those fine medical scientists who surely know more than our grandma who told us long time ago : "Well, honey, we all have to grow old".
 And so we did.